 Late in the afternoon.
 December 28, 2018.
 One of the Frisian bastards arrives at the village of Anjum after a hike that started in the village of Holwerd.
 A walk of 30 kilometers along the coast.
-It was exactly 21 years ago that the villagers were shaken by the national news.
-The discovery of two bodies of men, buried in the garden of guesthouse Het Station in Anjum.
-The killer was a woman.
-She was the owner of the guesthouse.
-The bastard had made reservations at a different lodging, named Hotel Wad Oars.
-Just to be on the safe side.
+It was exactly 21 years ago that the villagers were shaken by the national news: the discovery of two bodies of men buried in the garden of guesthouse Het Station in Anjum.
+The killer was a woman; she was the owner of the guesthouse.
+Just to be on the safe side, the bastard had made reservations at a different lodging named Hotel Wad Oars.
 However, this hotel turned out to be flooded with women the whole night.
 In fact, the bastard encountered only one man during his one-night stay in Anjum.
 Where were the men?
+A report of One Night in Anjum.

-Anjum, or Eanjum in the Mid-Frisian language, is a terp village east of the village of Morra, in the very corner in the northeast of the province of Friesland.
+Anjum, or Eanjum in the Mid Frisian language, is a terp village east of the village of Morra, in the very corner in the northeast of the province of Friesland.
 It has about 1,100 inhabitants.
-The terp (i.e. an artificial settlement mound; read our DIY manual Making a Terp in 12 Steps to learn more about these mounds) on top of which Anjum is built, is more than 2,000 years old.
-The oldest written reference of the village dates from the tenth century, when it was called Annigheim or Annegum, meaning heem or hiem' 'homestead' of [a person named] Ania or Aninga (Idema 1977).
+The terp (i.e., an artificial settlement mound; read our DIY manual Making a Terp in 12 Only Steps to learn more about these earthworks) on top of which Anjum is built, is more than 2,000 years old.
+The oldest written reference to the village dates from the tenth century, when it was called Annigheim or Annegum, meaning heem or hiem' 'homestead' of [a person named] Ania or Aninga (Idema 1977).
 A probably more correct explanation is Ane-inga's heem, meaning 'homestead of the folk of [a person named] Ane' (Van Berkel & Samplonius 2018).

-During the Early Middle Ages, sheep farming was a main activity of the people of Annigheim (Prummel & Van Gent 2010).
-Besides wool, meat, and dairy, other economic activities we can assume the people were engaged in were sea trade and peat cutting for salt production.
-The latter in the nearby peat areas southwest of the village, an area known today as De Kolken.
-Lastly, in Anjum used to be the stronghold of the Holdinga and the Thoe Schwartzenberg families; the Holdingastate 'Holdinga castle'.
-It has been demolished, as nearly all of the hundreds of staten (also called borgen or stinzen) 'small castles' in the northern Netherlands have.
-The crypt of the Holdinga family, however, has been preserved and can be seen in the vaults below the twelfth-century Saint Michael church.
+In the Early Middle Ages, sheep farming was a main activity of the people of Annigheim (Prummel & Van Gent 2010).
+Besides wool, meat, and dairy, other economic activities we can assume the people were engaged in were sea trade and peat cutting for salt production, the latter in the nearby peat areas southwest of the village, an area known today as De Kolken.
+Lastly, Anjum used to be the stronghold of the Holdinga and Thoe Schwartzenberg families; the Holdingastate ‘Holdinga castle’ has been demolished, as nearly all of the hundreds of staten, also called borgen or stinzen 'small castles', in the north of the Netherlands have.
+The crypt of the Holdinga family, however, has been preserved and can be seen in the vaults below the twelfth-century Saint Michael church of Anjum.

-The location of Anjum is on the outer rim of land, bordering both the Wadden Sea and the Lauwersmeer (Lauwers Lake).
-The Lauwersmeer used to be an inland sea, the Lauwerszee (Lauwers Sea), until it was sealed off from the Wadden Sea by a big dyke in the year 1969.
+The location of Anjum is on the outer rim of land, bordering both the Wadden Sea and the Lauwersmeer (Lake Lauwers).
+The Lauwersmeer used to be an inland sea, the Lauwerszee, until it was sealed off from the Wadden Sea by a big dyke in the year 1969.
 For a while, it looked like the Dutch central government would not dam the Lauwerszee, despite it being part of the Delta Plan of 1953.
 The government was trying to cut budgets.
-But after heavy protests in 1959, especially from the Frisians under the slogan “De Lauwerszee moet dicht!” (‘the Lauwers Sea must be sealed off!’), and with signatures of 135,000 petitioners, the central government gave in and kept its promise.
+But after heavy protests in 1959, especially from the Frisians under the slogan “De Lauwerszee moet dicht!” (‘the Lauwers Sea must be sealed off’), and with signatures from 135,000 petitioners, the central government gave in and kept its promise.
+It was dammed.

-Furthermore, National Park Lauwersmeer is listed by the International Dark-Sky Association.
+National Park Lauwersmeer is also listed by the International Dark-Sky Association.
 The mission of IDA is to preserve the night-time environments of dark skies through environmentally responsible outdoor lighting.
 It is a great initiative, we think.
-According to legend, the Lauwersmeer is where the Milky Way galaxy begins, showing pilgrims the way to Santiago de Compostela.
+According to a newly made legend, Lake Lauwersmeer is where the Milky Way galaxy begins, showing pilgrims the way to Santiago de Compostela.
 It is a glow of stars that begins at the Sea of the Frisians, leading you via Gaul, Aquitaine, Gascony, Basque Country, Navarre, and Spain to Galicia, where Saint James is buried.
 All this, according to the famous medieval ruler Charlemagne himself.
 Read also our blog post Legend of Esonstad.

 One Night in Anjum

 It was around 17:00 hours when the bastard entered Hotel Wad Oars and was welcomed by a woman.
-The name Wad Oars is a wordplay of 'Wadden Sea' which can be abbreviated in Dutch as Wad.
-Wad has the same pronunciation as wat 'what' in English.
-The word oars is Frisian and means 'other/different'.
-So, wad oars means 'something different' or 'what else'.
-The building of Hotel Wad Oars at Dorpsstraat St. has always been a place for lodging.
+The name Wad Oars is a wordplay on 'Wadden Sea,' which can be abbreviated in the Dutch language as Wad.
+Wad has the same pronunciation as wat in the Dutch language, which means 'what'.
+The word oars is Frisian and means 'other/different.'
+So, wad oars means 'something different' or 'what else.'
+The building of Hotel Wad Oars at Dorpsstraat St has always been a place for lodging.
 Originally, a century ago, it was called Het Logement (see image below).
-Later names and owners are Hotel Visser, Hotel Minneboo, Hotel Pestman, Hotel Vogel, and Hotel Lauwersmeer.
-Before the closing of the Lauwerszee in the year 1969, the ferry to the island Schiermonnikoog departed from the little harbour of the nearby hamlet of Oostmahorn.
-Staying one night in Anjum could be practical for travellers to and from Schiermonnikoog.
+Later names and owners were Hotel Visser, Hotel Minneboo, Hotel Pestman, Hotel Vogel, and Hotel Lauwersmeer.
+Before the closing of the Lauwerszee in the year 1969, the ferry to the Wadden Sea island of Schiermonnikoog departed from the little harbor of the nearby hamlet of Oostmahorn.
+Staying one night in Anjum could be practical for travellers to and from the island of Schiermonnikoog.

 Hotel Wad Oars also has a restaurant.
-Logically, the bastard asked to have dinner that evening.
+Logically, the man asked to have dinner that evening.
 “That is possible,“ the woman taking care of the restaurant said, “but I would like to ask if you can eat early, because we play bingo this evening.
 That starts at seven,” the woman explained.
 “The whole restaurant will be crowded by then,” she added.
-An early meal was no problem for the bastard.
-The bastard was directed to his spacious room on the second floor.
-After a quick shower and change into less sweaty clothes, he sat at the table in the restaurant at 17:30 hours sharp.
-Cutlery in his fists.
+An early meal was no problem for the man.
+The man was directed to his spacious room on the second floor.
+After a quick shower and change into less sweaty clothes, he sat at the table in the restaurant at 17:30 hours sharp, cutlery in his fists.
 He was the only guest in the restaurant, possibly the only guest in the hotel at all.
-The bastard published a post on Facebook that he had checked in at Anjum.
+The man published a post on Facebook that he had checked in at Anjum.
 Immediately he received a reply:

 “Be careful there, with the killer women!”